What's Behind the New Wave of Transgender 'Bathroom Bills'

 But in several states, legislators have taken a different lesson: They’ve seen what happened in North Carolina and decided that their states need something like it.
 Lawmakers in Texas, Virginia, and Kentucky have all filed similar bills, reflecting an alternative political calculus on transgender rights.
 While the language is slightly different across the bills, they share several essential characteristics: They define biological sex based on an individual’s birth certificate, and then say that people must use public accommodations—especially in public schools—corresponding to that sex.

 The legislation comes at a dramatic political moment, when the future of transgender law is in flux.
 The Obama administration reacted fiercely to North Carolina’s law, filing suit against the state and then issuing guidance saying that all schools should allow students to use bathrooms corresponding to the gender with which they identify, saying Title IX mandated it.
-But a federal judge blocked that law in August.
+But a federal judge blocked that order in August.
 Backlash to the administration’s order, combined with the expectation that a Trump Justice Department will take a far different tack on transgender issues and interpretation of Title IX, seem to have inspired legislators to push their own legislation, even at the risk of incurring the harsh business backlash that accompanied H.B.
 2. In fact, part of the strategy behind the new wave of bills is a calculation that while boycotts may be effective on a state-by-state scale, they will fall apart if many states enact such legislation.

 The Texas bill, styled S.B.
 6, is perhaps the most viable of the bills proposed so far, given GOP majorities in the legislature and Governor Greg Abbott’s previous positive statements about bathroom bills.
 It covers school districts, open-enrollment charter schools, state agencies, and some other districts.
 Like North Carolina’s H.B.
 2, the bill is designed to preempt local governments from passing their own ordinances governing transgender restrooms, and like that law, it does not affect private businesses.
 The bill was filed by Senator Lois Kolkhorst of Brenham, but its big booster is Lieutenant Governor Dan Patrick.
 (Kolkhorst’s staff declined to make her available to speak on it.)